Chris Bosh: College career

 Bosh eventually chose to follow the footsteps of his cousin and aunt and attended Georgia Tech to study graphic design and computer imaging, and subsequently, management.
-There, he led the Yellow Jackets in averaging 15.6 points, 9.0 rebounds and 2.2 blocks in 31 games, and led the Atlantic Coast Conference in field goal percentage (.560), joining Antawn Jamison as the only freshmen ever to do so.
-Bosh originally intended to complete his degree, but by the end of the 2002–03 season, his strong performances convinced him that he was ready for the NBA.
-He left Georgia Tech after his freshman season and entered the 2003 NBA draft.
-Bosh said in future interviews that although he misses his college days, he believes he made the right decision to pursue a professional career.
+There, Bosh led the Yellow Jackets in averaging 15.6 points, 9.0 rebounds and 2.2 blocks in 31 games, and led the Atlantic Coast Conference in field goal percentage (.560), joining Antawn Jamison as the only freshmen ever to do so.
+Bosh originally intended to complete his degree, but by the end of the 2002–03 season, Bosh was convinced that he was ready for the NBA due to his strong performances.
+Bosh left Georgia Tech after his freshman season and entered the 2003 NBA draft.
+Bosh said in future interviews that although he misses his college days, he believes he made the right decision to pursue a professional basketball career.